Does Tramadol Cause Insomnia?

 Even when taken as prescribed, Tramadol has been known to cause side effects, including insomnia.
 If you’re abusing Tramadol, the side effects become stronger.

-Even when taken as prescribed, this drug has been known to cause side effects.
+Even when taken as prescribed, Tramadol has been known to cause side effects.
 One of the most common side effects of Tramadol is insomnia.
 How can a potent painkiller lead to disrupted sleep?
 Most painkillers cause severe fatigue and sedation.
-Tramadol disrupts normal sleep cycles when taken as prescribed – the individual who is taking the drug is more liable to fall asleep during the day and stay awake at night.
+Tramadol disrupts normal sleep cycles when taken as prescribed – the individual taking the drug is more liable to fall asleep during the day and stay awake at night.
 However, insomnia is far more commonly a side effect of Tramadol withdrawal.
-Those who have been abusing this medication for any length of time will experience a host of unpleasant symptoms upon ceased use, including sleep-related issues like restlessness, fatigue, and an inability to fall asleep.
+Those abusing this medication for any length of time will experience a host of unpleasant symptoms upon ceased use, including sleep-related issues like restlessness, fatigue, and an inability to fall asleep.

 Tramadol and Insomnia